pfeerick/rak_common_for_gateway/README.md

 --------------------------------------------------------------------------

-[BEGIN EDITED FOR PINE64 HARDWARE]:
+[BEGIN EDIT INSTRUCTION FOR PINE64 HARDWARE]:

 *** EDITED for work with Pine64 Gateway - work in progress more information/instruction soon *** -RTP

 ### Pine64 Gateway Setup

-*NOTE: I have not worked on everything and my goal was basically at this point to get the concentrator started/GPS working.
+*NOTE: my goal was basically at this point to get the concentrator started/GPS working.
 If you notice changes needed please do post an issue or submit something! :)

 General Steps: